flueke/mesycontrol/doc/README-scripting.txt

       'mesycontrol_host' and 'mesycontrol_port': creates a direct connection to a mesycontrol_server listening on the given host and port.

-      The return value of make_connection() is a ConnectionWrapper instance.
+      The return value of make_connection() is a MRCWrapper instance.
-      Use ConnectionWrapper.connect() to establish the connection and ConnectionWrapper.mrc to get access to the MRC.
+      Use MRCWrapper.connect() to establish the connection.

       See mrc_connection.factory() for more details about the keyword arguments supported by make_connection().